Deep learning applications usually involve complex optimisation problems that are often difficult to solve analytically.

 Behind ZO Optimisation

-Zeroth-Order (ZO) optimisation is a subset of gradient-free optimisation that emerges in various signal processing as well as applications.
+Zeroth-Order (ZO) optimisation is a subset of gradient-free optimisation that emerges in various signal processing as well as machine learning applications.
 ZO optimisation methods are basically the gradient-free counterparts of first-order (FO) optimisation techniques.
 ZO approximates the full gradients or stochastic gradients through function value-based gradient estimates.

 Derivative-Free methods for black-box optimisation has been studied by the optimisation community for many years now.
 However, conventional Derivative-Free optimisation methods have two main shortcomings that include difficulties to scale to large-size problems and lack of convergence rate analysis.